 In my hiking group, we somehow developed the tradition of singing a banana slug-related song every time we see one!
 Perhaps because the phrase “banana slug” is just so musical!)

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 Although picking wildflowers in a state park is a big no-no (and park rangers are almost constantly present in this popular park) taking photos of them is highly encouraged!
 A summertime photo-scavenger hunt (similar to mushroom photo hunting in the fall) of wildflowers can be an artistic activity that challenges kids to notice the world around them.

-At Flaming Geyser State Park you’ll find Siberian Miner’s Lettuce, Forget-Me-Nots, and probably hundreds of other varieties of wildflowers I do not know the name of.
-If you’re looking for an educational project for kids during this day trip, bring a book on identifying native wildflowers of the PNW (like this one on amazon) and see how many they can learn names of.
+🌼🔍📕 Insider tip: At Flaming Geyser State Park, you’ll find Siberian Miner’s Lettuce, Forget-Me-Nots, and dozens if not hundreds of other varieties of wildflowers.
+If you’re looking for an educational project for kids during this day trip, bring a book on identifying native wildflowers of the PNW (like this one at Amazon) and see how many they can learn the names of.